 I prefer this soup a bit watery and therefore add enough liquid to make it pourable and not applesauce consistency.
 There are a few soups that should be thick and this recipe is not.

 One easy way to thicken the soup is by adding heavy cream.
-Adding cornstarch or flour is not recommended because you may lose the mild flavor of the cauliflower.
-Adding butter may help, but of course at moderation.
+Adding cornstarch or flour is not recommended because you may lose the mild flavor of cauliflower.
+Adding butter may help, but of course in moderation.

 What meat or other dishes go well with Cauliflower soup

 Cauliflower soup is not very rich.
 It is a light soup that can be served as an appetizer.
 If not served as an appetizer, and probably for lunch, a vegetable sandwich is perfect.
 If you are a meat or seafood lover, a salmon melt sandwich, or turkey sandwich also goes great alongside this dairy-free soup.